EthanCai/programming-learning-notes/projects-part-2.md

 - [Go: fireworq](https://github.com/fireworq/fireworq): Fireworq is a lightweight, high-performance, language-independent job queue system.
 - [node: cronicle](https://github.com/jhuckaby/Cronicle): A simple, distributed task scheduler and runner with a web based UI.
 - [Scala: Chronos](http://mesos.github.io/chronos/): Chronos is Airbnb's replacement for cron.
 It is a distributed and fault-tolerant scheduler that runs on top of Apache Mesos that can be used for job orchestration.
 It supports custom Mesos executors as well as the default command executor.
 Thus by default, Chronos executes sh (on most systems bash) scripts.
+- [C++: Bistro](https://facebook.github.io/bistro/): A toolkit for making services that schedule and execute tasks.

 ## Load Balance